 As an avid hiker from Steamboat Springs, I created this list after having hiked hundreds of trails in every corner of Colorado.
 I can confidently say that this is an extensive and accurate list of the best hiking trails in Colorado.

-The Absolute Best Hiking Trails In Colorado
+The TOP Hiking Trails In Colorado

 Planning your backpacking trip to Colorado and looking for the best trails to add to your to-do list?
 Look no further!